 Have you seen the commercials on TV where a group of young children are interviewed by a man about what is better?
-In one version the kids are asked if they would rather play basketball in a big fancy stadium or a small driveway.
+The kids are asked if they would rather play basketball in a big fancy stadium or a small driveway.
 Naturally, the kids say they would rather play in the stadium because bigger is better.

 Often times in business the thinking is the same.
 Bigger is better.
 But should this really apply to our approach on how we design our product offerings and how we price those offerings?
 Consider the situation where a distributor of healthcare products offers a bundle of services to help their customers market their products.
 The bundle contains 10 different components that are all designed to assist the customer move more product through their location.
 The problem for the distributor is that this bundle of services is selling slowly and the distributor believes that the bundle is lacking value.